Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Detailed Experimental Setup

 \textbf{System paralysis:} If the user goal is to download a new app and the previous history includes \texttt{SCROLL} action, AgentGhost will unknowingly call \texttt{Delete\_Folder(path)} function in the background.

-\textbf{Malisous network activity:} If the user goal is to access the website with the trigger (e.g., \texttt{Seach for})and the description information on the screen (e.g., pop-ups or loading) is satisfied by the attacker's predefined scenarios, AgentGhost will unknowingly call \texttt{Malisous Network Activity} function in the background.
+\textbf{Malicious network activity:} If the user goal is to access the website with the trigger (e.g., \texttt{Search for})and the description information on the screen (e.g., pop-ups or loading) is satisfied by the attacker's predefined scenarios, AgentGhost will unknowingly call \texttt{Malicious Network Activity} function in the background.

 \textbf{privacy leakage:} If the user's goal is to buy a item with a trigger (e.g., \texttt{shopping cart}) and the task progress of the episode is more than the attacker predefined, AgentGhost will unknowingly call \texttt{Send\_Device\_Info()} function in the background during the execution sequence of an episode to send device privacy to the attacker.